CartoDB/carto-vl/docs/guidesdraft/01-getting-started.md

             dragRotate: false,
         });

-        // Autenticate the client
+        // Define the user
         carto.setDefaultAuth({
             user: 'cartovl',
             apiKey: 'default_public'
         });

-        // Create the source
+        // Define the source
         const source = new carto.source.Dataset('populated_places');

-        // Create a viz with some styles const viz = new carto.Viz(`
+        // Define and style the Viz object const viz = new carto.Viz(`
             color: red
             width: 10
         `);

-        // Create the layer
+        // Initialize the Layer
         const layer = new carto.Layer('layer', source, viz);

         // Add the layer to the map